 Price for the Day-Date starts from $34,500.
 The dial is available in 36mm and 40mm and comes in yellow gold, white gold, rose gold or platinum.

 The Rolex Pearlmaster tops our list of the most expensive Rolexes that you can buy today.
-Price starts from $87,000 but mostly depend on diamonds’ market price at the time of your purchase.
+The watch retails for $87,000 but its price might vary depending on the market price for diamonds at the time of your purchase.
 The watch comes in 34mm and 39mm cases and is exclusively available in yellow gold, white gold and rose gold (called Everose).

 The watch is a high-end customised version of the Rolex Datejust with finely carved diamonds and precious gems.
 Rolex had to develop high-end techniques to precisely align the height, orientation, and position of each stone on the dial.
 The Pearlmaster comes with three bracelet options, two of which include gemstones on the bracelet themselves.
 The watch is also waterproof up to 100 meters (330 feet) and has a 48 hours power reserve.